Detroit ZMC-2: Operations

-The airship was first flown on August 19, 1929, and transferred to Lakehurst, New Jersey in October 1929.
+The airship was first flown on August 19, 1929, and transferred to Naval Air Station Lakehurst, New Jersey, in October 1929.
 The airship was nicknamed "the Tin Blimp".
 Its first Navy skipper was Red Dugan, who expressed reluctance at operating the airship, believing it unsafe.
 Dugan's concerns were proven wrong, though he later lost his life in the crash of another airship, Akron.